bfirner/essays/presentations/2025-05-WinlabInterns-ML1/downloading_a_dnn.md

 ## Pretrained Models

 * First, what does pretrained mean?
   * It means you don't need to train the model
-  * A process involving large amounts of data, time, and cursing
+  * Saves lots of data, time, and cursing
 * The end result of training is a bunch of numbers
   * The numbers are the parameters for some linear algebra
   * In the end, a DNN is just a *lot* of math